Skip to main content

 Our WordPress migration service covers the full scope: audit, architecture, build, SEO preservation, launch, and 30-day monitoring.
 We guarantee your new site will score at least 90/100 on Google PageSpeed Mobile, or we continue working until it does.

 Every migration includes a full URL-to-redirect map, schema markup implementation, Vercel deployment with edge caching, and a detailed handover document.
+For example, MC Patches LLC completed their full WordPress to Next.js migration for a fixed price with no hidden fees.
+The project included UI design assistance and unlimited revisions at no extra charge.
+Matt Conner, the owner, rated the experience 5 stars on both Clutch and GoodFirms.
 We also cover the migration process step by step in our post on how to migrate WordPress to Next.js without losing SEO.

 For context on what the new site will outperform, read our breakdown of how WordPress plugins destroy PageSpeed and the full WordPress vs Next.js comparison.